Skip to content

 • state legal-hemp sourced (even if not “Farm Bill” compliant); or

-• made from “marijuana” and state legal as part of the state’s medical marijuana program.
+• made from “marijuana” & state legal per state medical marijuana program.

 General rule: